 - Medical expenses related to the fatal injuries

 Determining whether you should pursue a survival action or wrongful death suit in Oregon can be difficult, especially if the injuries in the claim did cause the death.
-Consult with a personal injury and wrongful death attorney to determine the best course of action.
+Consult with a Portland personal injury lawyer or a Portland wrongful death attorney to determine the best course of action.